-First-Year, CC or SEAS students are prohibited from living off-campus (this includes Greek housing), unless they are commuting from the home of their parent(s) or guardian.
-If a student chooses to commute, they must apply and receive permission from the Assistant Dean of Community Development and Residential Life.
+First-Year, CC or SEAS students are prohibited from living off-campus (this includes FSL housing), unless they are commuting from the home of their parent(s) or guardian.
+If a student chooses to commute, they must apply and receive permission from the Associate Dean, Undergraduate Student Life, Executive Director, Residential Life.
 Additionally, if they intend to move on-campus their sophomore year, they must register for Room Selection during Spring term of their first year in order to maintain eligibility and guaranteed housing status.

-Room Transfer Request forms are accepted after the first two weeks of classes each term for a period of two weeks.
+Room Transfer Request forms are accepted at the Hartley Hospitality Desk after the first two weeks of classes each term for a period of two weeks.
 They are processed in order of seniority and availability, and then by date of application.
-These transfer requests must be approved by the student’s RHD or AD to be accepted.
-Please have RHD or AD's approval signatures before coming to the Hartley Hospitality Desk.
+These transfer requests must be approved by the student’s Residence Hall Director (RHD), Assistant Director (AD), or Associate Director (AD) to be accepted.
+Please have RHD's or AD's approval signatures before coming to the Hartley Hospitality Desk.

 - If Columbia Housing is able to meet one of the student’s choices, the student will be required to move within 24 hours.
-Failure to move will result a $250 penalty, which will be charged to their student account.
+Failure to move will result in a $250 penalty, which will be charged to the student account.

-- If students begin moving and do not complete their move within 24 hours of signing their contract, the items in their old room will be considered trash and discarded.
+- If students begin moving and do not complete the move within 24 hours of signing the Occupancy Agreement, the items in their old room will be considered trash and discarded.
 The fee for this will be $250.

-- Pay the daily charges for the space into which that resident transfers, from the day the transfer becomes effective until the last day of the contract period.
+- Pay the daily charges for the space into which that resident transfers, from the day the transfer becomes effective until the last day of the occupancy period.

-- Pay the daily charges for the space from which the student transfers, from the first day of the contract period until the day the transfer becomes effective, or when all personal property is removed and the keys are returned, whichever is later.
+- Pay the daily charges for the space from which the student transfers, from the first day of the contract period until the day the transfer becomes effective, until all personal property is removed and the keys are returned, whichever is later.

-- Students must check out from their old room properly.
-Return or deactivate all room and suite keys and notify Housing when the move is completed.
+- Students must check out from their old room properly, return or deactivate all room and suite keys and access, and notify Housing when the move is completed.

 Once the transfer has been completed, the following information will appear on the student account: